rbenefo/Autonomous-Vehicle-Motion-Prediction/README.md

 Note: the code in this repo is currently a bit messy.
 I'll be cleaning it up in the next few weeks.

-For one of my final projects at Penn, I built a motion prediction algorithm to predict vehicle trajectories.
+For one of my final projects at Penn, I built a motion prediction algorithm to predict vehicle trajectories with two of my classmates.
 We implemented and tested three deep learning algorithms:

 * A convolutional neural network with an XCeption71 backbone that takes in rasterized birds-eye-view images to predict trajectories
 * An implementation of [Convolutional Social Pooling](https://arxiv.org/abs/1805.06771), which seeks to model vehicle-to-vehicle interactions in order to predict trajectories